amirmasoudabdol/Bilbo/docs/design.md

 - `verdict(Experiment, DecisionStage)` .. - `finalSubmission`, ..
 - `more … <exhale_class_class_experiment_setup>`{.interpreted-text role="ref"}

-!!! note
+!!! attention

     The decision strategy is one of the more complicated pieces of SAM.
 It engages in different stages of conducting the research by researcher and different hacking strategies.
-This process will be clarified in     `flow`{.interpreted-text role="doc"} and     `decision-strategies`{.interpreted-text role="doc"} chapters.
+This process will be clarified in [Flow](flow.md) and *‌[Decision Strategy](decision-strategies.md)* chapters.

 #### Hacking Strategy-(ies)

-`HackingStrategy` is an abstract representation of different *p*-hacking and QRP methods.
-A `HackingStrategy` object is a simple object with one function `perform()`.
-The `Researcher` *performs* a hacking strategy by sending a copy of its `Experiment` to the `perform` function.
-The `HackingStrategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistic, reruns the test, and finally returns the modified `Experiment`.
+`Hacking Strategy` is an abstract representation of different *p*-hacking and QRP methods.
+The `Researcher` *performs* a hacking strategy by sending a copy of its `Experiment` to chosen method.
+The `Hacking Strategy` takes control of the experiment, modifies it, (e.g., adding new values, removing values), recomputes the statistics, reruns the test, and finally returns the modified `Experiment`.
+Finally, the researcher can evaluate the *hacked* experiment, and select *hacked* result if satisfactory.

-As mentioned in `design-researcher`{.interpreted-text role="ref"} section, a `Researcher` instance can be equipped with a list **hackingStrategies**.
-If more than one hacking strategy is registered, `Researcher` performs all hacking methods on different copies of the original experiment and stores the result in `submissionsPool` and `experimentsPool`.
-After applying all methods, `Researcher` will ask the `DecisionStrategy` for its *final verdict*, and choose among all results before preparing the *final submission*.

-The `hacking-strategies`{.interpreted-text role="doc"} chapter will shine more light on details of each hacking strategy.
+If more than one hacking strategies are registered, researcher navigates through them by the logic defined in Decision Strategy and decides whether any of the *hacked* experiments will be used for constructing the *Submission*.
+This process will be discussed in more details, in *[Decision Strategy](decision-strategy.md)* and *[Hacking Strategy](hacking-strategy.md)* sections.

+List of available hacking strategies are:

+- Optional Stopping
+- Outliers Removal
+- Subjective Outliers Removal
+- Questionable Rounding
+- Falsifying Data
+- Fabricating Data
+- Stopping Data Collection